ennis/kyute/NOTES.md

 - the alignment property on our containers specifies the alignment of _the contents inside the container_

 In CSS, positioning properties are specified on the positioned element.
+In Kyute, when we want to position something within some parent space, we wrap the element in an `Align` or `Container` widget that takes up the whole parent space and places the child inside.

 Due to our layout algorithm, we can't really do the same thing as CSS: we would need to propagate the alignment upwards during layout.
 It is possible, though: